edrewitz/WxData/README.md

 End-To-End clients with multiple servers to pull data from can find the different options for `source` by the table below.

-*`source` is only a valid argument for operationally focused (automated) clients with multiple data servers.*
+*`source` is only a valid argument for clients with multiple data servers.*

 `source='noaa' - NOAA/NCEP/NOMADS OR NOAA/NWS/FTP`